Services & Links

 When should I take Social Security?

-Starting too early and you will be taking in smaller checks each month, possibly leaving money on the table.
+Start too early, and you will be taking in smaller checks each month, possibly leaving money on the table.

-Starting later (age 70) and you will receive larger payments, but they will come over a shorter period (life expectancy).
+Start too late (age 70), and you will receive larger payments, but they will come over a shorter period (life expectancy).
 Calculating the break-even age for benefits is a useful way to make sure your payments and longevity balance.

 Some considerations to think about are your health, life expectancy, how long did your parents live, do you need the money.
 These factors may indicate that you should take your benefits as soon as you possibly can.
 If you are still working and you do not need the income, you might want to wait until full retirement age.
 I do have clients that do wait all the way to age 70.
 You earn 8% a year each year that you let that money sit and continue to grow, guaranteed.
 However, these payments stop upon your death.
 Understand life expectancy and your health at the time of making a decision and do you need the money are very important factors in making this decision.